 - Children in immigrant families in eight affluent countries: their family, national and international context: This research presents, for the first time, internationally comparable data addressing the number, share and family circumstances of immigrant children in eight affluent nations.
 It contributes statistical evidence and enables a deeper understanding of the magnitude and diversity of national and social backgrounds, as well as living conditions and opportunities for migrant children in destination countries.

 - When is a child not a child?
 Asylum, age disputes and the process of age assessment: Every year thousands of individuals who arrive in the UK and claim asylum as separated children are age disputed and treated as adults.
 This research examines the reasons why age is disputed, current policy and procedures for the assessment of age by local authorities, and the implications of age disputes for separated children seeking asylum in the UK.

-- No place for a child: children in UK immigration detention – impacts, alternatives and safeguards: This research explores the experiences of children who are detailed for the purpose of immigration control.
-It explores the impacts of detention on children, the alternatives to detention and the safeguards that are needed to ensure that detention does not become prolonged.
+- No place for a child: children in UK immigration detention – impacts, alternatives and safeguards: This research explored the experiences of children who are detained for the purpose of immigration control including: the impacts of detention on children; the alternatives to detention; and the safeguards that are needed to ensure that detention does not become prolonged.

 Doctorate, University of Oxford